xmos/lib_mic_array/README.rst

 Features
 ........

-The Microphone array library has the following features:
+The microphone array library has the following features:

   * Configurability of: